By: William C. Head – Atlanta DUI Attorney

 Unfortunately, this important disclaimer is buried in the fine print (it was actually posted in a 7.5 font size, but I have enlarged it here), and the 40+ errors in the tripe published by AAA in citing proven government lies and deceptions about the claimed reliability of the 3 optional field sobriety test exercises is simply inexcusable.
 Below, I will clarify and dispel many of these errors about NHTSA’s field sobriety tests.

 Just like the other bloated driving safety Website that has been highlighted in this article, FINDLAW has posted totally INCORRECT information about the reliability of the so-called “field sobriety tests.”
 When we were children, we would chant, “LIAR, LIAR pants on FIRE!”

-FINDLAW has done a great disservice by using their monolithic size to get to the top of search results for “field sobriety tests,” and posting flawed information that can and will MISLEAD thousands of accused drunk drivers who are seeking scientifically correct Internet data about sobriety “tests.”
+FINDLAW has done the public a great disservice by using its monolithic size to get to the top of search results for “field sobriety tests,” and posting flawed information that can and will MISLEAD thousands of accused drunk drivers who are seeking scientifically correct Internet data about sobriety “tests.”

 Plus, the earlier effort to GUESS who was “over the legal limit” was attempted (under controlled conditions).
 They were tasked with GUESSING which drivers were 0.10 or more.
 Here is the completely misleading and scientifically-unsupported information, being “sold” by FINDLAW:

 Taken as a whole, the three components of the SFST accurately indicate alcohol impairment in 91 percent of all cases and 94 percent of cases if explanations for some of the false positives are accepted, according to a 1998 study cited by the NHTSA.